Retailing

 career possibilities such as mail order, home shopping network, vending

-machines, computer shopping, and catalogs.
+machines, online retailing, and catalogs.
 A shake-out could be coming in

 these venues.